Youth Sports Injuries

 Training: Unilateral vs Bilateral

-Bilateral training, on the other hand, involves using both sides of the body to accomplish an activity.
+Conversely, bilateral training involves using both sides of the body to accomplish an activity.
 This form of training enables you to use your stronger side to assist your weaker side in completing the activity.

 Anterior vs Posterior

 The scapular, rotator cuff, gluteus maximus, hamstrings, and other muscles on the back portion of the body are all posterior muscles.
 Strength training requires an understanding of the differences between muscle groupings.
-Maintaining muscle balance and not letting one develop more excessively than the others is the greatest approach to avoid future injuries, regardless of which muscle group you are utilising.
+Maintaining muscle balance and not letting one develop more excessively than the others is the most excellent approach to avoid future injuries, regardless of which muscle group you are utilising.

 Now that we have made that clear, we can focus on some of the advantages of this sort of training: